djaiss/officelife-documentation/source/docs/skills.md

 You can browse skills in several ways:

 * from the employee’s profile: you can click on a skill to browse all employees who have this skill,
-* you can use the Search bar to find a skill,
 * you can finally go on the Company tab and access the list of skills there.

 ### On the company page